grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 </div>

-### Monitor the load-generator server
+### Monitor the load generator server

 If you are running a test for the first time, it's a good idea to keep an eye on the available resources while the test is running.
-The easiest way to do so is to ssh to the server with 3 sessions:
+The easiest way to do so is to SSH to the server with 3 sessions:
 1. To run k6
 2. To monitor CPU and memory
 3. To monitor the network